 Students will be exposed to the legal system and the role of the LNC/paralegal within the profession; the ethical rules governing lawyers, paralegals, nurses, and doctors; and the operation of a law office and a health care facility.
 Through the course sequence in the certificate program, NHTI LNC graduates will:

 - Demonstrate an understanding of the legal system and master the litigation process.

-- Utilize legal research skills to analyze issues related to damages, causation, liability within the legal process as well as guidelines and regulatory issues related to the healthcare industry.
+- Use legal research skills to analyze issues related to damages, causation, liability within the legal process, and guidelines and regulatory issues related to the health care industry.

 - Draft legal documents under supervision of an attorney and prepare opinions.

-- Identify the role of the Legal Nurse Consultant and the ethical responsibilities associated with performing legal services.
+- Identify the role of the LNC and the ethical responsibilities associated with performing legal services.